yan4ik/paper_notes/online_controlled_experiments_at_large_scale.md

 In the online world, agility and continuous availability of users makes MVT's less appealing.

 In our experience, interactions are relatively rare and more often represent bugs than true statistical interactions.
-Hen we do suspect interactions, or when they are detected, we run small MVT's, but these are relatively rare.
+When we do suspect interactions, or when they are detected, we run small MVT's, but these are relatively rare.

 ## Engineering Lessons